open-contracting/standard/standard/docs/en/schema/merging.md

 **Merging** is the process of combining individual releases into a compiled or versioned release, described in more detail below.

-The versioned release makes it easy to see how field values have changed over time: for example, to see how contract values have been modified or how milestones have been re-scheduled during implementation.
+The versioned release makes it easy to see how field values have changed over time: for example, how contract values have been modified or how milestones have been re-scheduled during implementation.

 <div class="example hint" markdown=1>

 <p class="first admonition-title">Worked Example</p>

-A publisher provides a tender release on 1st January, with a planned contract value of $1000.

-On 5th February, the publisher provides an amended tender release updating the planned contract value to $2000.

-After assessing bids, it is decided to award the contract in two lots.

-On 1st March, the publisher provides an award release, announcing Company A has been awarded a contract for $750.

-On 3rd March, the publisher provides an separate award release, announcing that company B has been awarded a contract for $750.

-These independent releases each provide real-time information about what is happening in the contracting process.
-The record will combine them together.
-Using the same schema and structure as the releases, the main body of the record will contain a tender with contract value of $1500, and details of both awards.

-If the record is complete with versioning information, then the versioning section will reveal that the planned contract value changed from $1000 to $1500 on 31st January.
+A public procurement agency publishes a release to announce an opportunity on January 1, in which the total estimated value of the procurement is $1,000.
+On January 31, it publishes a release to correct the information, in which the description of the procurement is expanded.
+On February 5, the agency publishes a release to amend the opportunity, in which the total estimated value of the procurement is increased to $2,000.

+The agency decides to award the opportunity to two of the bidders.
+On March 1, the agency publishes a release to announce that Company A is awarded a contract of $750.
+On March 3, the agency publishes a release to announce that Company B is awarded a contract of $750.

+Through these individual releases, the agency provides real-time data about the contracting process.

+At each release, the agency also updates the record, which combines all the releases to date.
+The compiled release in the final record contains all the information about the opportunity and awards, using the same schema as a release.
+The versioned release shows that the description changed on January 31 and that the total estimated value changed from $1,000 to $2,000 on February 5.

 ```eval_rst